 Other Recent Notable Cases

-- Heywood v Otter Controls Limited (2018) Representing Global Tooling Manager alleging victimisation due to whistleblowing in 7 day Employment Tribunal hearing against Respondent represented by Sean Jones QC.
+- Heywood v Otter Controls Limited (2018) Successfully representing Global Tooling Manager alleging victimisation due to whistleblowing in 7 day Employment Tribunal hearing against Respondent represented by Sean Jones QC.

 - Fogg v Professional Cost Management Group Limited (2017) 4 day hearing representing two Senior Telecommunications Analysts complaining of unfair dismissal following dismissal and re-engagement exercise to reduce their entitlement in respect of commission payments.

 - Green v Department for Work and Pensions (2017) 3 day hearing representing Benefit Review Officer complaining of unfair dismissal and disability discrimination following dismissal on ill health capability grounds.

 - Barber v Liverpool City Council (2017) Representing Local Authority in 2 day multi track trial in successfully defending tripping Claim brought by taxi driver resulting in costs order and finding of fundamental dishonesty on the basis that the taxi driver had been claiming loss of earnings in respect of a period when he was disqualified from driving.

 - Evans v St Helens Metropolitan Borough Council (2017) Defending disability discrimination claim and whistleblowing victimisation claim brought by Council employee who had been required to give evidence in the Family Court and had contacted the other side in the proceedings to complain that he had been advised to change his Statement of Evidence.
 After he was disciplined for his actions he resigned claiming constructive dismissal.
 All claims were dismissed after a 14 day hearing.